FuelCycleFIT/fcci2017.github.io_old_bkp/_pages/how_to/git.md

     ```

 This will allow you to pull the last version of the repository from the main
 repository.
-Usually the link to the remote are used in only one direction :
+Usually the link to the remote are used in only one direction:

   - from the main repository to you computer, -- `git rebase upstrean/master`
-- from your comtuper to you own fork (copy of the repository) -- `git push origin branch`
+  - from your computer to you own fork (copy of the repository) -- `git push origin branch`
   - from you own fork -- Pull Request (done on github website)

 *more detail instruction are provided in the section below*
 *all the folowing instruction supposed that you are located in the repository
 folder*

 ### Branch Gymnastics
-Git allow you to have different branchs.
+Git allow you to have different branches.
 Each branch can contain different
 version of you sources.
-For exemple, if you are developing a software, you can
+For example, if you are developing a software, you can
-imagine have a `develop` which contain the lastest version of the software
+imagine have a `develop` which contain the fastest version of the software
-inluding all the lastest feature, a `master` branch containing the last stable
+including all the fastest feature, a `master` branch containing the last stable
 version, a different branches for each features you are developing.
 you can switch between different branch using:
 ```